takenet/blip-chat-web/README.md

 | `onEnter` | Callback action on enter chat |
 | `onLeave` | Callback action on leave chat |

 &#8727; Possible values for authType are: 'Guest', 'Login', 'Dev' and 'StandAlone'.
+You can access them using 'BlipWebSDK.AuthType' class.
+'StandAlone' type will be used as default If you do not define 'authType'.

 ### Example

 ## SDK as widget

 ```javascript
 var options = {